milesroberts-123/tajimasDacrossSpecies/README.md

 For each domesticated species in our dataset, we looked at a wild relative to estimate range size.
 The relative species has to be in the same genus as the domesticated species.
 When there are multiple wild relatives to choose from, we looked at the one with the most recorded occurences on GBIF

+## Omitted transcripts

+For some species, specific transcripts needed to be ommitteed because exons were on differing strands.
+This would make `degenotate` throw an error:

+*Cucurbita pepo*: rna-CupepMp02 and rna-CupepMp06

 # To do

 ## Misc

-- [ ] Phase out support for not using conda environments
+- [x] Phase out support for not using conda environments

+- [ ] Create a test dataset to store on github so people can verify my analyses without performing the whole workflow

 ## Genetic diversity estimation